Copy-and-paste this spec into your AI

 // Response

-m=100 actor="Mark Hamill" movie="Star Wars" role="Luke Skywalker";
+m=100 actor="Mark Hamill" movie="Star Wars" rating=4.5 role="Luke Skywalker";

-m=110 actor="Mark Hamill" movie="Batman: Mask of the Phantasm" role=Joker;
+m=110 actor="Mark Hamill" movie="Batman: Mask of the Phantasm" rating=4.7 role=Joker;

 *="Mark Hamill" *=*;

-Example OR/Negation Queries
+Example OR/Negation Query Memes

 // OR–list semantics in set notation